 About

-Strategy, judgement, and operating models — examined as living systems rather than static plans.
+Strategy, judgement, and operating models — examined as living systems.

-Focused on how organisations maintain coherence, make decisions, and execute under complexity.
+I write about how organisations maintain coherence, make decisions, and execute under complexity — especially when structures lag reality.

 Author’s Lens